 We Can’t Afford to let MnDOT Perpetuate the Status Quo

-The Minnesota Department of Transportation (then known as the Minnesota Highways Department) and the Federal Highways Administration (FHWA) built urban freeways like I-94 to facilitate white flight and suburban development and cement racial segregation.
+The Minnesota Department of Transportation (then known as the Minnesota Highways Department) and the Federal Highways Administration (FHWA) built urban highways like I-94 to facilitate white flight and suburban development and cement racial segregation.
 I-94 tore through the fabric of Minneapolis and Saint Paul neighborhoods.
 Homes and small businesses were bulldozed to make way for the freeway trench, creating scars across the city landscape.
-In Minneapolis, one out of every 20 residents lost their home to freeway construction in the 20th century.
+In Minneapolis, one out of every 20 residents lost their home to highway construction in the 20th century.

 A 1957 City of Minneapolis brochure, 25,000 of which were printed and distributed to sell the proposed freeway system to the public.
 Source: Minneapolis City Archives